cpressey/LCF-style-ND/README.md

 The first corresponds to LCF-style operations which produce trivial valid proofs.
 The second corresponds to LCF-style operations which transform valid proofs into other valid proofs.
-The third corresponds to the fact that the data type representing valid proofs is embedded in a general-purpose programming language, in which we can build arbitrary contrivances to help us work with them.
+The third corresponds to the fact that the data objects representing valid proofs are processed by a general-purpose programming language, in which we can build arbitrary contrivances to help us work with them.

 ### Some Observations